nehCG/COMS4156-MVC-masters/README.md

 interaction between the Mapper files and the external MySQL database.
 Next, we used @RestTemplate to call each API endpoints, where the service is tested as a whole.

+Both Internal and External Integration Tests are located in src/test/java, which will be run automatically during CI.
+The folder containing external integration tests is excluded for the 'mvn test' build during CI.

 ## System Tests Corresponding to API
 ### System-level Tests of every API Entry Point
 Please see details on below [API Documentation](#api-documentation) section.